MG977/GIS4schools-RS/rs_satelliteimages.rst

 - SWIR (:numref:`Fig16_EObrowser`).
 This colour composite is used to distinguish between clouds, snow, and ice.
 Besides, it is useful for geological mapping.
 It uses a shortwave infrared (SWIR), a near infrared (NIR) and the red spectral bands, represented as red, green and blue colours respectively:

-	- Vegetation is red;
+	- Vegetation is red,
-	- Urban areas are cyan;
+	- Urban areas are cyan,
-	- Bare soils are from dark brown to light brown;
+	- Bare soils are from dark brown to light brown,
-	- Water is black or dark blue;
+	- Water is black or dark blue,
-	- Snow and ice are blue;
+	- Snow and ice are blue,
 	- Rocks are shown in a variety of colours.

 .. _Fig16_EObrowser: